mohammadbutt/42_ft_printf/README.md

 - Manage the precision.

 ### Flags that cancel out each other:
-- Tests were ran on flags `# 0 - +` and ` ` to determine which ones cancel out each other.
-Below are the flags that will cancel out each other:
+- Tests were ran on flags `# 0 - +` and `' '` with all combinations to determine which ones cancel out each other.
+Below are the flags that will cancel out or ignore each other:
-- Flag `' '` is ignored when flag `+` is present.
+- Flag `' '` is ignored when flag `'+'` is present.
 - Flag `'0'` is ignored when flag `'-'` is present.

 ### Printf cheatsheet: